kristo-godari/wordpress-on-docker/Readme.md

   - When you deploy to prod, you deploy the new container, but the existing volumes are reused.
 So all the existing files should be there.

 ## Use cases
+Note: Below i provide the steps so you understand the process, but all those steps can be automated using github actions, or bitbucket pipeline.

 ### Starting from schratch / New website creation
-- Navigate to `cicd` directory
+- Navigate to `ansible` directory
-- Run `ansible-playbook build-docker-images.yaml`.
+- Run `ansible-playbook playbooks/build-docker-images.yaml`.
 This will build all docker images.
-- Then run `ansible-playbook build-docker-volumes.yaml`.
+- Then run `ansible-playbook playbooks/build-docker-volumes.yaml`.
 This will build the initial docker volumes.
-- Then run `ansible-playbook deploy-docker-containers.yaml -e "env=local"`.
+- Then run `ansible-playbook playbooks/deploy-docker-containers.yaml -e "env=local"`.
 This will deploy docker containers locally.
   - env can take the following values: local, prod
 - At this point we have containers, and volumes, we can test locally, follow the section [Local Testing](#local-testing) from below, and once you finished there you can continue with next steps here.
 - Setup wordpress, configure it, install plugins, themes, add content etc...
-- Once you are happy with the results, and everyting is working you can publish docker images to docker hub, by running: `ansible-playbook publish-docker-images.yaml`
+- Once you are happy with the results, and everyting is working you can publish docker images to docker hub, by running: `ansible-playbook playbooks/publish-docker-images.yaml`
-- Once you are ready, or you want to save the progress, you can run: `ansible-playbook backup-docker-volumes.yaml -e "env=local"` or `ansible-playbook backup-docker-volumes.yaml -e "env=dev"`
+- Once you are ready, or you want to save the progress, you can run: `ansible-playbook playbooks/backup-docker-volumes.yaml -e "env=local version=local"` or `ansible-playbook backup-docker-volumes.yaml -e "env=local version=dev"`
   - This will backup your volumes, in S3 under the local or dev folder.
 Local if you want to save work for latter, dev if you want to proceed with the prod deployment.
 - To delploy in production we need:
+  - First we need to install docker on the VM (only if not installed already): `ansible-playbook playbooks/install-docker-on-ubuntu.yaml`
-  - First to have voumes from dev, by running: `ansible-playbook restore-docker-volumes.yaml -e "env=dev"`
+  - First to have voumes from dev, by running: `ansible-playbook playbooks/deploy-docker-volumes.yaml  -e "env=prod version=dev"`
-  - Then to deploy containers with running: `ansible-playbook deploy-docker-containers.yaml -e "env=prod"`
+  - Then to deploy containers with running: `ansible-playbook playbooks/deploy-docker-containers.yaml  -e "env=prod"`
-- Now comment the `127.0.0.1 your-domain-name.com` from `etc/hosts` so we can redirect traffic to the production server.
+- Now uncomment the `127.0.0.1 your-domain-name.com` from `etc/hosts` so we can redirect traffic to the production server.
 - Voilà, now you have the website up and running in production.

 ### Maitenance Docker Image Update
 - Modify docker images source files from `src` folder
-- Run `ansible-playbook build-docker-images.yaml`.
+- Run `ansible-playbook playbooks/build-docker-images.yaml`.
 This will build the new docker images.
 - Test locally the new images
-- Publish image to docker hub by running: `ansible-playbook publish-docker-images.yaml`
+- Publish image to docker hub by running: `ansible-playbook playbooks/publish-docker-images.yaml`
 - Update deployment ansible playbook if needed in: `deploy-docker-containers.yaml`
-- Replace prod containers with new ones, by running: `ansible-playbook deploy-docker-containers.yaml -e "env=prod"`
+- Replace prod containers with new ones, by running: `ansible-playbook playbooks/deploy-docker-containers.yaml -e "env=prod"`

 ### SSL Certificate Update / Wordpress Update / Files Update etc..
 - Update files from the source git repo, with new certificates, file modification etc...
-- Build new volumes by running `ansible-playbook build-docker-volumes.yaml`
+- Build new volumes by running `ansible-playbook playbooks/build-docker-volumes.yaml`
-- Backup thew new volumes to S3 dev by running: `ansible-playbook backup-docker-volumes.yaml -e "env=dev"`
+- Backup thew new volumes to S3 dev by running: `ansible-playbook playbooks/backup-docker-volumes.yaml -e "env=local version=dev"`
-- Deploy new volumes to prod, by restoring form s3 dev: `ansible-playbook restore-docker-volumes.yaml -e "env=dev"`
+- Deploy new volumes to prod, by restoring form s3 dev: `ansible-playbook playbooks/deploy-docker-volumes.yaml  -e "env=prod version=dev"`
-- Restart prod containers with new volumes by running: `ansible-playbook deploy-docker-containers.yaml -e "env=prod"`
+- Restart prod containers with new volumes by running: `ansible-playbook playbooks/deploy-docker-containers.yaml  -e "env=prod"`

 ## Local testing
-- Run `ansible-playbook deploy-docker-containers.yaml -e "env=local"` to start containers locally
+- Run `ansible-playbook playbooks/deploy-docker-containers.yaml  -e "env=local"` to start containers locally
   - This will run docker containers, and attach the volumes created above.
 By this point you have the infrastructue up and running.
 - Before accessing your website from the browser, we need to adjust the `etc/hosts` file by running `vim /etc/hosts` to add a new rule `127.0.0.1 your-domain-name.com`
   - Replace your-domain-name.com with your real domain name.